logicmd/HTML5-Anaglyph-Video/readme.md

 #### `videoWidth` `videoHeight`: width and height of original video.

-## Roadmap
+## Known issues
-1. rewrite the code to be javascript style.
+1. Compatibilty issue in IE/Firefox/iOS Safari
-2. add various `anaglyphMode` and `glassType`.
+2. Unexpected displpay issue when Exit full screen on Escape key
-3. fix bugs in different video url in HTML and flash.
+3. Different video url issue in HTML and flash

 #### e.g.
 using html5